Investing Taxes in Canada

 Superficial loss rule You cannot claim a loss if you repurchase the same or identical security within 30 days before or after the sale

 ACB tracking is your responsibility.
 Canada taxes gains on the difference between your Adjusted Cost Base (ACB) and your sale proceeds.
 Your broker provides T3 and T5 tax slips, but ACB calculation — especially with reinvested distributions and return-of-capital payments — is typically left to you.
-Free tools like adjustedcostbase.ca are widely used by Canadian DIY investors.
+Free Tools like adjustedcostbase.ca are widely used by Canadian DIY investors.
+Sharesight is another option — it tracks ACB automatically across brokers and generates CRA-compatible capital gains reports, which is particularly useful if you hold ETFs at multiple institutions.
 Errors in ACB reporting lead to overpaid or underpaid tax.

 TFSA: Canada’s most flexible tax-free account